csc-training/geocomputing_course/materials/data_tips.md

 # Best practice tips for data

 - Take **backups** of important files.
-Data on Puhti disks is not backed up.
+Data on Roihu disks is not backed up.
 	- Allas is the best option for backups at CSC.
 	- GitHub or similar for code.
 - Supercomputer disks do not work well with **too many small files**